SeisoLLC/easy_infra/docs/Hooks/index.rst

     # register_hook: terraform

 .. note::
-    Only commands (or their related aliases, where specified) listed in ``easy_infra.yml`` at build time are supported.
-This means that, if a command has multiple aliases it will need to be registered against each of those aliases.
+    Only packages (or their related aliases, where specified) listed in ``easy_infra.yml`` at build time are supported.
+This means that, if a package has multiple aliases it will need to be registered against each of those aliases.

 Example
 ^^^^^^^